 With cremation a coffin is essential to allow us to place the body in the cremator.
 The base of the coffin must be hard and smooth to enable it to be placed in the cremator.
 The options are as follows:-

-In both cases the coffin should not exceed 31" in width.
+In both cases the coffin should not exceed 28" in width, 26" depth and 7ft long.

 Although you may be able to hire a hearse from a local Funeral Director, historically this has been difficult.
 The transport of a coffin, with or without the body, requires a van or an estate car.